julian-vargo/Praat-Mass-Analyzer/README.md

 *Written on Praat version 6.4.25 (Boersma & Weenink 2024)*
 *If you are having trouble getting this Praat script to work, please email me and I can arrange a time to assist you*

+If you'd like to request a new feature for this Praat script, please let me know!
+Feedback is always appreciated.